 Critical Illness Insurance for the Living

 Plan for the unexpected.
-1.6 million new cancer cases were diagnosed in 2016.
-About 1.68 million new cases of cancer are expected to be diagnosed in 2017.
-(Cancer Facts and Figures 2016, American Cancer Society)
+1.7 million new cancer cases were diagnosed in 2018.
+(Cancer Facts and Figures 2018, American Cancer Society)

 About 92.1 million Americans have one or more types of heart disease or stroke.
 Each year, an American will suffer a heart attack about every 40 seconds.
-(American Heart Disease and Stroke Statistics 2017 At-a-Glance)
+(American Heart Disease and Stroke Statistics 2018.
+American Heart Association, 2018)

 Benefits you can count on.